impostorsguides/impostorsguides.github.io/rbenv/part-2/2-l-content.md

 [ -n "$RBENV_DEBUG" ] && set -x
 ```

- - The `bash` shebang.
+ - The Bash shebang.
  - Usage comments
- - An instruction to exit `bash` if an error is raised
+ - An instruction to exit Bash if an error is raised
  - Setting verbose / `xtrace` mode if `R`BENV_DEBUG is set

 ### Completions